catdogmaus/ilmaprognoos/info.md

 ### Configuration

 This integration uses the config flow UI.
 No YAML required.
-In Devices clik `add integration`, search for Ilmateenistus and follow config flow.
+In Devices clik `add integration`, search for Ilmaprognoos and follow config flow.

 **Having Issues?**

 If the integration does not show up:
 - Check logs for errors
-- Ensure the integration is installed in `custom_components/ilmateenistus`
+- Ensure the integration is installed in `custom_components/ilmaprognoos`
 - Make sure you restarted HA after integration installation thru HACS

 ---

-For more details, visit the [GitHub repository](https://github.com/catdogmaus/ha-estweather).
+For more details, visit the [GitHub repository](https://github.com/catdogmaus/ilmaprognoos).